-Sure, your family and friends have certain expectations at the family meal, and feel free to meet those and to provide some of the traditions everyone has come to know, love, and cherish.
+There’s nothing wrong with taking a day off to indulge in all of the traditions we each look forward to.
 However, in efforts to be mindful and healthy, I encourage you to try some healthier versions of many of your Thanksgiving favorites!
-It is a GOOD idea to try new things.
+It is a GOOD idea to try new things sometimes!
 With a mix of old and new on your table, you are sure to meet everyone’s needs and stay committed to your healthy lifestyle, (and perhaps have a positive influence on someone at the table to be a healthier person!)

 I have been scouring the world wide web for weeks now and have created a Healthy Happy Thanksgiving board on Pinterest with some absolutely delicious looking dishes.
 Follow my board here!